Updated Cosmological Constraints from 2D BAO Measurements: A New Compilation and Comparison with DESI DR2

 \subsection{Constraints in $\Lambda$CDM}

 We start by examining the constraints on the minimal $\Lambda$CDM parameters obtained from different datasets independently.
-The matter density parameter, $\Omega_{\rm m}$, is found to be $0.421^{+0.073}_{-0.10}$ from 2D BAO, $\Omega_{\rm m}=0.2974 \pm 0.0086$ with DESI-DR2, and $\Omega_{\rm m}=0.3143 \pm 0.0076$ from the CMB.
-The 2D BAO analysis provides broader uncertainties, but its results are consistent within $1\sigma$ with the more precise DESI-DR2 and CMB measurements.
-DESI-DR2 and CMB yield tighter constraints, reflecting the higher statistical power of these datasets.
+The matter density parameter, $\Omega_{\rm m}$, is found to be $0.421^{+0.073}_{-0.10}$ from 2D BAO, while $\Omega_{\rm m}=0.2974 \pm 0.0086$ is obtained with DESI-DR2, and $\Omega_{\rm m}=0.3143 \pm 0.0076$ from the CMB. {Although the 2D BAO analysis yields significantly broader uncertainties, its constraints are consistent at the $1\sigma$ level with the more precise DESI-DR2 and CMB measurements.
+The larger uncertainties in the 2D BAO–only constraints are not driven by prior-dominated effects, but instead reflect the $\sim 10\%$ statistical errors inherent to 2D BAO measurements, in contrast to the $\sim 1\%$ precision achieved by 3D BAO data.} In comparison, DESI-DR2 and CMB provide substantially tighter constraints, highlighting the greater statistical power of these datasets.

 Similarly, the derived combination $r_d h$ takes values of $r_d h=98.1^{+2.9}_{-2.6}$ Mpc for 2D BAO, $r_d h=101.56 \pm 0.73$ Mpc with DESI-DR2, and $r_d h=99.21 \pm 0.95$ Mpc from the CMB.
 While 2D BAO provides slightly lower central values and broader uncertainties, all results remain compatible within their respective errors.
-These comparisons highlight the complementarity of 2D BAO, DESI-DR2, and CMB datasets in constraining the standard $\Lambda$CDM model, establishing a robust baseline for analyses of extended cosmological scenarios in the following sections. \textit{Therefore, from a statistical perspective, we find no significant tensions among these main datasets.}
+These comparisons highlight the complementarity of 2D BAO, DESI-DR2, and CMB datasets in constraining the standard $\Lambda$CDM model, establishing a robust baseline for analyses of extended cosmological scenarios in the following sections. {Therefore, from a statistical perspective, we found no significant tensions between these datasets.}